sirbaratusii/navyseals_ex/README.md

 * Minh Le for creating this modification
 * id Software for making Quake
 * [DOSBox Deathmatch Club](http://www.dosboxdmclub.com/) Community for playtesting
-* erysdren for Implementing a map cycle (Deathmatch)
+* erysdren for implementing a map cycle (Deathmatch)